 - Annual Election Period (October 15 to December 7): This is your yearly opportunity to make changes to your Medicare Part D coverage or to sign up for it if you don’t already have it.
 During this time, you can enroll in a Medicare Prescription Drug Plan or Medicare Advantage Prescription Drug plan for the first time, switch Medicare plans, or disenroll from your plan.

-- Medicare Advantage Disenrollment Period (January 1 to February 14): If you are enrolled in Medicare Part C and change your mind, you can use this period to disenroll from your Medicare Advantage plan and return to Original Medicare.
+- Medicare Advantage Open Enrollment Period (January 1 to March 31): If you are enrolled in Medicare Part C and change your mind, you can use this period to disenroll from your Medicare Advantage plan and return to Original Medicare.
 You can also use this time to enroll in a Medicare Prescription Drug Plan.
-You can't use this period to make other changes to your Medicare Part D coverage.
+You can’t use this period to make other changes to your Medicare Part D coverage.

 - Special Election Period: Outside of the above periods, you can only enroll in Medicare Part D or make changes to your coverage if you qualify for a Special Election Period.
 Some examples of situations that may qualify you for a Special Election Period include, but aren’t limited to, moving outside of your Medicare plan’s service area, losing your Medicaid eligibility, or moving into a nursing home.

 Even if you’re not currently taking prescription medications, it’s a good idea to sign up for Medicare Part D as soon as you’re first eligible.
 As mentioned, you’re eligible for Medicare Part D once you have Medicare Part A and/or Part B, and live in the service area of a Medicare plan that includes prescription drug coverage.